Explaining The Oakland Raiders Quarterback Situation

 By Jordan Trask

-Aug 28, 2014; Oakland, CA, USA; Oakland Raiders quarterback Derek Carr (4) celebrates after throwing a touchdown pass against the Seattle Seahawks during the second quarter at O.co Coliseum.
-Mandatory Credit: Ed Szczepanski-USA TODAY Sports
+Aug 15, 2014; Oakland, CA, USA; Oakland Raiders quarterback Matt Schaub (8) prepares to take a snap against the Detroit Lions in the second quarter at O.co Coliseum.
+Mandatory Credit: Cary Edmondson-USA TODAY Sports

 When it comes to assessing Matt Schaub, it’s very simple.
 He’s proven effective, but looked terrible last season.
 Which Schaub are you going to get moving forward?
 The answer lies in the team’s ability to bring out the best in the veteran QB.
 Can you surround him with a strong offensive line?
 Does he have a running game that takes the pressure off pushing the ball downfield?
 Do you have a competent defense ready to step up when you struggle?